Psychologist Therapist Counselling Hamilton

 EFT couples sessions focus on helping each partner to see the more vulnerable feelings (e.g., hurt, helplessness, fear and sense of inadequacy) underlying surface emotions (e.g., anger, frustration, resentment & contempt).
 As couples are guided to uncover those underlying emotions in a supportive environment, those emotions can be worked through and responded to in more adaptive ways.
 Experientially accessing deeper emotion promotes healing and strengthening of the relationship in ways that just talking about 'problems' does not.

-Most of our therapists are trained in EFT counselling.
 Contact us for more information about how EFT could be helpful to you or to request an appointment.

 Psychologist Dr. Sue Johnson gives an overview of Emotion-focused therapy for couples.
 EFT is also used in individual therapy.
 In both, emphasis is placed on identifying and healing the primary painful core emotions that underlie the secondary emotions that are seen on the surface.